Clun Lease Extension - Free Consultation

 It may end up saving you thousands.

-Why you should start your Clun lease extension
+Main reasons to start your Clun lease extension

-Why you should start your Clun lease extension today:
+Main reasons to commence your Clun lease extension today:

 An extended lease has roughly the same value as a freehold

-Lending institutions may not lend with a short lease
+Lenders may not finance a property with a short lease

 Lender Requirement

-Skipton Building Society 85 years from the date of completion of the mortgage
+Leeds Building Society 85 years remaining from the start of the mortgage.

 Virgin 85 years at the time of completion.
 If it's less, we require it to be extended on or before completion.

-The conveyancing solicitors that we work with procure Clun lease extensions and help protect your position.
+The conveyancing solicitors that we work with undertake Clun lease extensions and help protect your position.
 A lease extension can be arranged to be completed to coincide with a change of ownership so the costs of the lease extension are paid for using part of the sale proceeds.
 You really do need expert legal advice in this difficult and technical area of law.
 The lawyer we work with provide it.

-Clun Lease Extension Example Cases:
+Clun Lease Extension Case Studies:

-Charlotte, Clun, Shropshire,
+Theo, Clun, Shropshire,

 Clun case: